 The Emirates Business Class amenity kit was in a large luxury wash bag.
 It contained a toothbrush, toothpaste, handkerchiefs, deodorant, Gilette shaving foam (men), a razor, moisturizer, and aftershave by Bvlgari.
 The women’s one has more feminine product ranges.
 Pajamas were not offered on this long-haul overnight flight, unlike Qatar Airways.

 Food Review In Business Class On Emirates A380

-After takeoff (after around one hour), a large breakfast was served (at the local hour 2:00 am!).
+After takeoff (around one hour), a large breakfast was served (at the local hour, 2:00 am!).
 It consisted of fresh mango juice, fruits, yogurt, and bread (butter croissant plus a pastry).
-For the main course, I choose the mixed grill made up of chicken, steak, mushrooms, roasted cherry tomato, and potato.
+For the main course, I chose the mixed grill made up of chicken, steak, mushrooms, roasted cherry tomato, and potato.

-Around two hours prior to landing, “lunch” was served (at 7:00 pm local time).
+Around two hours before landing, “lunch” was served (at 7:00 pm local time).
 As a starter, I choose the Arabic mezze complemented by garnishes and a salad.
 The main course was also good and was grilled beef steak with truffle jus, sauteed leaf spinach, grilled tomato on the vine, and roasted garlic potatoes.
-As a dessert, I choose the fruit.
+As a dessert, I choose fruit.

 Inflight Entertainment System Review In Business Class On Emirates A380

 The Emirates A380’s inflight entertainment system is excellent, with an extensive range of new-release and classic films, television shows, box sets, and audio options.
 You have up to 1,800 channels of movies and TV shows in multiple languages.
 You can also play games or watch the cameras installed in the tail, nose, and back end of the A380.
 The inflight entertainment is displayed on a large 17-inch (43 cm) touch-screen.